5 women chefs : Emma Cardarelli.

 Oh!
 My dad’s lasagna.

-If you didn’t work in Montreal, where would you like to work?
+If you wouldn't work in Montreal, where would you like to work?

 I would like to work in California, in Los Angeles or San Francisco.
 The products and the quality they have access to is just something we don’t really get here, so definitely California.